 - 1. Diagnosis of Idiopathic Hypersomnia;

 - 2. Request is for Xywav;

 - 3. Prescribed by or in consultation with a neurologist or sleep medicine specialist;

-- 4. Age \geq 18 years;
+- 4. Age > 18 years;

-- 5. Exclusion of all of the following (a,b, and c):
+- 5. All of the following have been excluded (a,b, and c):

 - a.
 Narcolepsy of cataplexy;

 - b.
 Narcolepsy of EDS;

 - c.
 Insufficient sleep syndrome;

-- 6. Documentation of all of the following (a, b, and c):
+- 6. Documentation of both of the following (a and b):

 - a.
 MSLT documents either (i or ii):

 - i.
 Fewer than two SOREMPs;

 - ii.
 No SOREMPs if the REM sleep latency on the preceding PSG was ≤ 15 minutes;

 - b.
 Presence of at least one of the following (i or ii):

 - i.
 MSLT shows a mean sleep latency of ≤ 8 minutes;

 - ii.
-Total 24-hour sleep time is \geq 660 minutes on 24-hour PSG or by wrist actigraphy in association with a sleep log; - c.
-Minimal scoring on at least one of the following (i or ii): - i.
-Score ≥ 10 on Epworth Sleepiness Scale (ESS); - ii.
-Score \geq 22 on Idiopathic Hypersomnia Severity Scale (IHSS); - 7.
-Failure of a 1-month trial of armodafinil or modafinil at up to maximally indicated doses, unless clinically significant adverse effects are experienced or both are contraindicated;

-Prior authorization may be required for armodafinil and modafinil

-8. Failure of a 1-month trial of one of the following generic central nervous system stimulant-containing agent at up to maximally indicated doses, unless clinically significant adverse effects are experienced or all are contraindicated: amphetamine, dextroamphetamine, methylphenidate;

-Prior authorization may be required for CNS stimulants

-- 9. Documentation of results of a recent urine drug screen (UDS) (including testing for licit and illicit drugs with the potential for abuse, including specific testing for oxycodone, fentanyl, and tramadol) that is consistent with prescribed controlled substances; - 10.
+Total 24-hour sleep time is \geq 660 minutes on 24-hour PSG or by wrist actigraphy in association with a sleep log; - 7.
+Failure of a 1-month trial of armodafinil or modafinil at up to maximally indicated doses, unless clinically significant adverse effects are experienced or both are contraindicated: - Prior authorization may be required for armodafinil and modafinil - 8.
+Failure of a 1-month trial of one of the following generic central nervous system stimulant-containing agents at up to maximally indicated doses, unless clinically significant adverse effects are experienced or all are contraindicated: amphetamine, dextroamphetamine, methylphenidate; - Prior authorization may be required for CNS stimulants - 9.
+Documentation of results of a recent urine drug screen (UDS) (including testing for licit and illicit drugs with the potential for abuse, including specific testing for oxycodone, fentanyl, and tramadol) that is consistent with prescribed controlled substances; - 10.
 Does not have active or untreated substance abuse or addiction or a history of diversion; - 11.
 Documentation the prescriber or the prescriber's delegate conducted a search of the Pennsylvania Prescription Drug Monitoring Program (PDMP) for the beneficiary's controlled substance prescription history; - 12.
 Dose does not exceed 6 grams (12 mL) per day for once nightly dosing and 9 grams (18 mL) per day for twice nightly dosing.